izcet/ssh_tunnel/README.md

 You will want to make sure that they have adequate permissions and an appropriate shell at first, though this can be modified later.
 <br><br>
-TODO: Demonstrate the automation of creating a user via shell script
 <br><br>

 ### Second, set up key pairs for authentication